Do you still need your permit for 2022, but have a problem getting to Village Hall when we are open? If so, this is for you!

 - Residents must register in advance online at https://ecycle.simplybook.me.
 At this website, residents will select an available 15-minute time-slot during which they plan to arrive at the REC.

-- If you visit the page and no slots are available please try back the following morning, the City uses an automated booking system that opens new windows when the available slots posted are filled.
+- If you visit the page and no slots are available please try back the following morning, the City of Champaign uses an automated booking system that opens new windows when the available slots posted are filled.

 Tolono residents who participate in the village’s Municipal Electric Aggregation program will see their electric rate drop from 4.88 cents per kilowatthour to 4.584 cents, a decrease of 6 percent, beginning with meter readings in April.
 The village won the new rate, submitted by Homefield Energy of Collinsville, in competitive bidding by four major electric suppliers.
 The new rate will continue through June 2022.